dlemstra/Magick.NET/Documentation/CrossPlatform.md

 Distributions based on musl libc such as Alpine will not have a glibc available, and will not work with Magick.NET out of the box.
 Compatibility layers for glibc on musl-libc systems exist, but have not been tested successfully with Magick.NET.
 YMMV.

-Windows-based systems should not need any extra components or configuration.

 ### .NET Core